Yokote Kamakura the Igloo festival Japan

 I spotted my first full-size igloo, or kamakura, beside a bus stop and was anxious to step inside.
 Shioji, my interpreter and friend, pulled me away and hauled me onto the minibus.
 In a voice fresh from a 1950s suspense movie, she assured me that the best was yet to come.

 The bus climbed slowly yet steadily through the night sky.

 We passed a field of kennel-sized igloos built by the local High School before lumbering over a frosted river.
 From the window, the landscape blurred, lost in a scribble of black forked branches and the clouds from my breath as it cooled on the glass.

 Eventually, we reached the castle.
-As a Brit, I’m used to my castles made from earthy stone with jaw-tooth turrets, but this one had smooth white walls and its curved slate roof reached into the sky like an overgrown wedding cake.
+As a European, I’m used to my castles made from earthy stone with jaw-tooth turrets, but this one had smooth white walls and its curved slate roof reached into the sky like an overgrown wedding cake.